What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Discussion

-At the same time, caution is warranted.
-As trust in simulation outputs builds, there is a risk that model errors and biases risk will be overlooked.
-In particular, demographic biases in agent behavior present a two-sided challenge \cite{10.1145/3715275.3732212}.
-On the one hand, such biases can sometimes be intentionally leveraged to mirror real-world disparities and stress-test policies against them.
-On the other hand, uncritical reliance on these biased outputs---especially in policy decision-making---can reinforce inequities rather than mitigate them \cite{obermeyer2019dissecting}.
-Developers and policymakers must therefore carefully distinguish between \textit{accepting bias to appropriately model reality} and \textit{allowing bias to shape policy recommendations}.
+Nonetheless, caution is warranted.
+As trust builds, model errors and demographic biases may be overlooked \cite{10.1145/3715275.3732212}.
+While such biases can be deliberately leveraged to stress-test policies against real-world behavioral disparities, uncritical reliance on biased outputs risks reinforcing inequities \cite{obermeyer2019dissecting}, requiring a careful distinction between modeling bias and allowing it to shape policy decisions.

+These observations also suggest that the usefulness of LLM agent simulations is not uniform across policy domains.
+Our findings help identify a set of enabling conditions under which such simulations are most likely to be worth the effort: (1) a recurring baseline scenario that can be observed directly; (2) decision levers that policymakers can realistically change; and (3) outcomes that can be discussed in operational terms rather than abstract social dynamics.

+Policy domains that meet these characteristics may similarly support the gradual development of trust in LLM agent simulations.
+Beyond emergency preparedness, examples include managing passenger flow and staffing during recurring transit disruptions, coordinating staffing and bed allocation during predictable hospital demand cycles, or planning operations for large, regularly scheduled public events.
+In these settings, policymakers can observe baseline conditions, adjust concrete levers such as staffing, routing, or communication workflows, and meaningfully relate simulation outputs to plausible operational changes.

+By contrast, domains such as long-term climate adaptation, national security strategy, or online misinformation governance often lack stable, observable baselines and place key decision levers outside the control of any single policymaking unit.
+In such contexts, simulations may still offer exploratory value, but translating simulation outputs into actionable institutional change may require forms of validation, interpretation, and organizational alignment beyond those examined in this work.

-The significance of our work lies not in claiming that LLM agent simulations should universally guide policy implementation, nor that iterative design automatically guarantees usefulness.
-Instead, our study demonstrates how LLM agent simulations can become useful under specific design conditions.
-The central question is not \textit{whether} such simulations are useful for policy, but \textit{how we can design them to be useful for policy}.
-Our case demonstrates one such pathway: not inevitable or universally generalizable, but achievable through iterative, context-sensitive design.
+Rather than arguing that LLM agent simulations should universally guide policy, this work shows how usefulness can emerge through context-sensitive design aligned with institutional practices and constraints.
+The central question is therefore not \textit{whether} LLM agent simulations are useful for policy, but \textit{how they can be designed to become useful for policy practice}.

-\subsection{How Can We Design LLM Agent Simulation That Are Useful for Policy?}
+\subsection{How Can LLM Agent Simulations Be Designed to Become Useful for Policy Practice?}